Thomas S. Bell Jr.: Early life and career

 Born in West Chester, Pennsylvania, on May 12, 1838, Bell was the third son of Thomas S. Bell and was descended from Colonel Joseph McClellan, who had distinguished himself as an officer during the American Revolutionary War.
-His Bell studied at West Chester Academy, read law under his father's supervision, and gained admittance to the Chester County bar in April 1859.
-On May 20, 1859, Governor William F. Packer appointed him notary public for the county.
+Among his siblings was US Army officer, William Hemphill Bell.
+Thomas Bell Jr. studied at West Chester Academy, read law under his father's supervision, and gained admittance to the Chester County bar in April 1859.
+On May 20, 1859, Governor William F. Packer appointed him notary public for Chester County.

 Bell pursued a military career in the Pennsylvania militia in conjunction with his law practice.
 On March 11, 1858, he was commissioned aide-de-camp to the major general commanding the 3rd Division of the uniformed militia of Chester and Delaware counties.
 On October 3, 1859, he became paymaster of the same division, with the rank of major.

 In October 1860, he ran for the Pennsylvania General Assembly on the Democratic ticket but was not elected.

 Civil War

-In the spring of 1861, Bell swiftly responded to President Abraham Lincoln's call for volunteers to suppress the Southern secessionists.
+In the spring of 1861, Bell promptly responded to President Abraham Lincoln's call for volunteers to suppress the Southern secessionists.
 He was elected to serve as a lieutenant in the first company of volunteers that marched from West Chester and served as adjutant of the 9th Pennsylvania Regiment, which consisted of soldiers who had volunteered for three months of service.
 Bell mustered out with the rest of his regiment in July 1861 and promptly reenlisted.
 Governor Andrew Gregg Curtin commissioned Bell a lieutenant colonel of the 51st Pennsylvania Infantry Regiment commanded by Colonel John F. Hartranft.
-On November 18, 1861, the regiment left Camp Curtin and traveled to Annapolis, Maryland, where they drilled for six weeks before embarking for North Carolina on January 6, 1862.
+On November 18, 1861, the regiment left Camp Curtin and traveled to Annapolis, Maryland, where they drilled for six weeks before embarking for military operations on the coast of North Carolina on January 6, 1862.

 Burnside's North Carolina Expedition was a Union naval and infantry assault aimed at closing blockade-running ports inside the Outer Banks.
 The 51st Pennsylvania joined the expedition as part of the 2nd Brigade, commanded by General Jesse L. Reno.
 Bell commanded part of the regiment at the Battle of Roanoke Island and commanded the entire regiment at the Battle of New Bern, leading a charge against Confederate batteries, which he captured.
 Also at New Bern, he commanded a detachment that dragged army's artillery through downpours along muddy roads in time for the Union attack, for which he earned personal thanks from General Ambrose Burnside.
 At the inconclusive Battle of South Hill, Bell commanded the entire 2nd Brigade.
 On June 30, Burnside's expedition embarked and sailed for Fort Monroe in Virginia, landing on July 8.